 This pureed pumpkin and cauliflower mash is a delightful twist on the typical Thanksgiving and fall favorites.

-Even though Halloween is in a few days I’m all ready thinking ahead to my favorite holiday, Thanksgiving.
+My favorite holiday is coming soon, Thanksgiving.
 The family gathering together with many who haven’t been able to see each other since last Thanksgiving due to distance, makes for a comforting time to catch up and enjoy a delicious meal.

 Being from an Italian family, it’s never just a meal, it’s an all day event of eating.
 We have the traditional fare of turkey, mashed potatoes, butternut squash, sweet potatoes, applesauce, broccoli rabe, and salad because we always end every meal with salad.
 But I’m always the one to try to change things up a bit and make something a little more, shall we say, unique?
 Sometimes it works and sometimes it flops, but I always try to make a healthier option to bring even if it is just me, myself, and I eating it.